Concordia3/COMP-354/README.md

 # COMP-354 Calculator Project

 This project is a calculator built using Java Swing.
-The calculator implements a 8 advanced mathematical functions designed and implemented directly without Java Math libraries.
+The calculator implements 8 advanced mathematical functions designed and implemented directly without Java Math libraries.

 Built for the COMP-354 Introduction to Software Engineering project at Concordia University.

 ## Features